-Bikes, skateboards.
-Riding bikes, skateboards, roller skates and the like within the residence halls is prohibited.
+Riding bikes, skateboards, roller skates and the like in the residence halls or in the High Mountain amphitheater is prohibited.

-Hall Sports.
+Hall Sports

 Throwing of footballs, etc., in halls, stairwells, or lounge areas is prohibited.

 For further information on Residence Hall policies and procedures, please consult the Residence Life Handbook.